Bad News (Zach Bryan song): Composition and themes

 Coverage of the teaser highlighted lyrics describing a raid and social unease, including the line "ICE is gonna come, bust down your door."
-Pitchfork likewise noted the verse about ICE alongside bars that reference cops and broader division.
+Pitchfork likewise noted the verse about ICE alongside bars that reference police and broader division.

 Reception (pre-release)

 The preview sparked immediate national attention, including from the Trump administration.
-The DHS assistant secretary for public affairs, Tricia McLaughlin, criticized Bryan, stating that Bryan should "stick to 'Pink Skies,'" a track from Bryan's album The Great American Bar Scene.
+The DHS assistant secretary for public affairs, Tricia McLaughlin, criticized Bryan, stating that Bryan should "stick to 'Pink Skies, a track from Bryan's album The Great American Bar Scene.
 The department later shared a video using Bryan's earlier song "Revival," a move widely interpreted as a response to the teaser.
 Later, a White House spokesperson, Abigail Jackson, issued a statement to Newsweek: "While Zach Bryan wants to Open The Gates to criminal illegal aliens and has Condemned heroic ICE officers, Something in the Orange tells me a majority of Americans disagree with him."
 US Secretary of Homeland Security Kristi Noem said she was "extremely disappointed and disheartened" by the teaser, adding that she is glad to have never supported his career.

 Bryan addressed the reaction in a statement posted to Instagram.
 He wrote that the song was composed months earlier and that the finished version would provide "the full context that hits on both sides of the aisle."
 He characterized himself as "just a 29 year old man who is just as confused as everyone else," argued that the response showed "how divisive a narrative can be when shoved down our throats through social media," and added, "Left wing or right wing we're all one bird and American.
 To be clear I'm on neither of these radical sides."